 In other words, it allows you to first start off with a real pen and paper, creating sketches and notes there.
 Then, using Bamboo Folio, you can digitize that and continue working on it in Bamboo Paper.

-If you have a Wacom account (which is free to obtain), you can start syncing your work in the cloud so you can work on it on multiple devices.
+If you have a Wacom account (which is free to get), you can start syncing your work in the cloud so you can work on it on multiple devices.

 There are awesome colors you can use in Bamboo Paper, and you can also create your own custom colors.